 That seems pretty easy, right?
 Well, yes and no. You’re still going to have to do some work.
 Determining a doctor’s qualifications goes beyond what the doctor’s office looks like, his specialty, his education and how great the staff is.
 Those are good things to know, but the main thing you should be considering is how many patients has this doctor effectively treated for Lyme.

 There are a few things you can do to find that out.
 Sometimes doctors will have success stories posted on their websites or social media.
 Also, remember the “If you never ask, you’ll never know” rule?
-Well, you should try calling the potential doctor’s office and ask how they diagnose and treat Lyme disease and if they have a patient advocate to help you better understand the treatments if you have questions.
-Also, ask if there are any patients that are willing to talk to new patients about their experience.
+Try calling the potential doctor’s office and ask how they diagnose and treat Lyme disease and if they have a patient advocate to help you better understand the treatments if you have questions.
+Additionally, ask if there are any patients that are willing to talk to new patients about their experience.

 It’s not just what school and residency the doctor went to and what they specialize in, it’s really the amount of time a doctor spends learning new information about Lyme disease and possible new diagnosis/treatment options after finishing medical school and residency.
 What can be startling to know is that essentially none of the current knowledge regarding the diagnosis and treatment of chronic Lyme disease is taught in medical school or in doctor’s residency.
 In fact, an infectious disease doctor is probably the worst bet, as the Infectious Disease Society of America (IDSA) refuses to admit there is such a thing as chronic Lyme disease despite literally thousands of studies stating otherwise.
 Very few infectious disease doctors are willing to use diagnostic tests other than the standard recommended tests that miss 80-90% of cases or refuse to do treatments that proven to be effective because they are contrary to their society’s guidelines.

-It really is a shame that so many doctors care more about their reputation amongst their peers rather than doing what is best for the patient.
+Unfortunately, many doctors care more about their reputation rather than doing what is best for the patient.
 You need a doctor who is not afraid to try new things if a certain protocol isn’t working for you.
 Lyme disease is an exploding pandemic, but clinical research is relatively sparse so your doctor must be a pioneer and actively scour the literature to stay on the cutting-edge for his or her patients.
 And because its existence by many is being denied, the doctor must have a major drive to function as a detective for their patients and continually seek out new methods of treatments and work as team, with other like-minded physicians, to share information so that you get the very best care.